Weight loss mistakes make it more difficult.

 The is part 2 of the series.
 I hope you find it helpful.

-- Dehydration: Hydration is key and it is a research proven method to lose weight and keep it off.
+- Dehydration: Hydration is key and it is a research-proven method to lose weight and keep it off.
 If you do not get enough fluids, you will gain weight.
-There is a really good study that looks at the correlation of obesity and dehydration.
-It found that nearly one third of the subjects were dehydrated and if you are dehydrated, you are 50% more likely to be obese.
+There is a really good study that looks at the correlation between obesity and dehydration.
+It found that nearly one-third of the subjects were dehydrated and if you are dehydrated, you are 50% more likely to be obese.
 Some have estimated that up to two-thirds of Americans are dehydrated so no wonder we are so overweight.

 - Taking Time Off: Many dieters believe that they can diet 5-6 days a week and keep the weight off.
 I am not sure where this misperception comes from.
 It might work with maintenance, but weight loss vacations during a diet do not work because we feel regret and this magnifies as 1 day draws into 1 week.
 Although I could find research to back it up, I do have 18 years of experience watching this mistake.
 It is too much like the binge and purge of bulimia in a more organized manner.

 - Avoiding Fruits: Fruit juice might be high in calories and semi-empty calories, but whole fruits are not.
 Fruit has essential vitamins and minerals that your body needs.
 They are full of antioxidants and many even contain significant fiber.
 There are studies that support fruits in your diet when you are trying to lose weight.
 A food review from 20o2 found that non-overweight individuals eat more fruit.
 One last study looked at fruit and vegetable intake and weight.
 This study found that increased consumption of fruits and non-starchy vegetables is inversely associated with weight change.
 It was highly suggestive of high fiber and low glycemic index is associated with a lower weight.